 Annemarie O’Brien has an MFA in Writing for Children & Young Adults from the Vermont College of Fine Arts.
-She teaches creative writing courses at UC Berkeley Extension, Stanford Continuing Studies, Pixar, and DreamWorks, as well as edits children’s books for Room to Read which advocates literacy in developing countries.
-Lara’s Gift is her debut middle grade novel inspired from a former life when she lived and worked in the former Soviet Union during the Gorbachev era and was gifted Dasha, her first borzoi puppy.
+She teaches creative writing courses at UC Berkeley Extension, Stanford Continuing Studies, Pixar, and DreamWorks.
+At author school visits she has captured children’s hearts from the Maldives to Germany and throughout the United States.
+She also advocates for literacy and empowering girls as a Writer Ambassador for Room to Read.
+Lara’s Gift is her debut middle grade novel inspired from a former life when she lived and worked in the Soviet Union and was gifted Dasha, her first borzoi puppy.

-journeyed along the Silk Road through Kazakstan and Uzbekistan;
+journeyed along the Silk Road through Kazakhstan and Uzbekistan;

 sailed the northern lakes of Russia with the Soviet Olympic Yacht team;

-tracked down my maternal family roots to shipbuilders in Galaxidi, Greece;
+tracked down her family roots to shipbuilders in Galaxidi, Greece;

 traced Anne Frank’s last steps along the Amsterdam canals;